-Capital Improvement Program Date submitted l: 10/15/24 Date of Last Edit: 1/15/25 Project Number: CIP_FY26_SPS-9 Project Title: Curtis Exterior Surveliance Ca mera Replacement Justification Code: Category: Urgency of Maintnence Needs T .
-Department / Committee: SPS Contact: Sandra R. Duran, Con mbined Facility Director A-Essential Project Type is: New [] Resubmission [] Re Rehabilitation [X] ecurring [] X B-Asset Maintenance Voca of Initial Dominants C-Enhancement Year of Initial Request: Legal compliance [] Supports Com umunity Plan Description & Justification / Need: Safety compliance [] red Maintenance [X] Provide project description, including an o verview of its timeline, location n(s), stakeholders, cost dri vers, supporti ng detail, and expected useful life.
+Capital Improvement Program Date submitted l: 10/15/24 Date of Last Edit: 1/15/25 Project Number: CIP_FY26_SPS-9 Project Title: Curtis Exterior Surveliance Ca mera Replacement Justification Code: Category: Urgency of Maintnence Needs ī Department / Committee: SPS Contact: Sandra R. Duran, Co mbined Facility Director A-Essential Project Type is: New [ ] Resubmission [ ] Re Rehabilitation [X ] ecurring [ ] X B-Asset Maintenance Was a first to be a second C-Enhancement Year of Initial Request: Land consilience it Dia- Description & Justification / Need: Legal compliance Safety compliance [] Supports Com Other Defer red Maintenance [X] Provide project description, including an o verview of its timeline, location n(s), stakeholders, cost dri vers, supporti ng detail, and expected useful life.
 Decommissioning and replacement of existing Middle School.
 This system and cameras are o any necessary supporting hardware at the Curtis Provide project compliance factors and regulations ferences requiring the project o r components thereof: Al DA compliance , MGL requirement, health Security and Safety general practices.
-Anticipated Staffing Changes: Highlight project staffing changes that would by the project cost or independent of that of this a short- or long-term ii npact?
+Anticipated Staffing Changes: Highlight project staffing changes that work by the project cost or independent of that ( his a short- or long-term ii npact?
 Will th is be an adjustment that is funded There is no increase in staffing expected w ith this funding request.
-Benefits of Project and Impact if Not Comp leted: Highlight project benefits, including efficie encies created, service enhance ments, and cost savings.
+Benefits of Project and Impact if Not Comp oleted: Highlight project benefits, including efficie encies created, service enhance ments, and cost savings.
 Fully functioning exterior cameras will imp potential for vandalism and assisting in inv Also describe any short- and long- term conse estigations. f damage and loss by reducing the The cameras will cease to function.
-Alternatives Considered and Reasons for N lon-selection: Ty pical Replacement Lifecyo le / Service Lit e: 10 (why something else wasn't chosen) Also, re-utilization plan o another Dept, sell) f current asset s, if available: (trade-in, passed on to Discuss Operating Budget Impact: Explain the project's short- and long-term i maintenance, operation that will need to co There are no long term operational budge impacts expected.
+The damenas will access to ransolom Alternatives Considered and Reasons for N Ion-selection: Ty pical Replacement Lifecyo le / Service Lif e : 10 (why something else wasn't chosen) Also, re-utilization plan or another Dept, sell) f current asset s, if available: (trade-in, passed on to Discuss Operating Budget Impact: Explain the project's short- and long-term i maintenance, operation that will need to c There are no long term operational budge t impacts expected. • - 1